Skip to Main Content

 Find information on digital tools to analyse and visualise data and text.

-"In its simplest form, a geographic information system (GIS) is a system designed to store, manipulate, analyze, and output map-based, or spatial, information."
+A geographic information system (GIS), according to Steinberg and Steinberg (2006) "is a system designed to store, manipulate, analyze, and output map-based, or spatial, information" (p.
+7).

 Desktop applications